NikaRasoolzadeh/Regression-Classification-DiabetesData/README.md

 # Regression-Classification-DiabetesData
-Linear Regression, Regression tress, and Classification on Diabetes Dataset
+R programming Term Project of Statistical Learning and Simulation course titled as "Linear Regression, Regression tress, and Classification on Diabetes Dataset".
+The dataset is from LARS package.